There is a myth going around that technical people should never become Product Owners. During the Winter 2016, one local

 where I am the stakeholder and he is the Product Owner, I would sleep soundly each and every night.

-What does it mean to be too technical?
+Finally, what does it mean to be too technical?
 Would you ever say that someone is too business-savvy?
 You

 can never know too much if you want to stay in the business.
 Strive to know as much as you can about anything